mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 Here are some questions that commonly get asked on the [PCT subreddit](https://www.reddit.com/r/PacificCrestTrail/), and some quick-fire answers.
 Each is elaborated on further in this guide

 *Q: Why should I consider hiking SOBO?*<br/>
-A: Smaller crouds, arguably better weather, and a subtly different trail culture to what NOBOs experience.
+A: Smaller crowds, arguably better weather, and a subtly different trail culture to what NOBOs experience.

 *Q: Is it harder than going NOBO?*<br/>
 A: Yes.
 Your shorter hiking window will mean less time on trail, and more miles per day.
 You're starting in Washington, a tough state.